Skip to main content

 2. Start - the start date for the item, which you can edit directly in this column

-3. Duration - the amount of time each item should take, which you can edit directly in this column
+3. Duration - the amount of time each item is scheduled based on the date range

 The right side of the chart displays bars that correlate to the start and end dates of each item and include arrows between items to convey dependencies.
 The longer the bar, the longer the duration.
 Hovering over each bar will show you the start date, end date, and duration as well.